Transporting Predictions via Double Machine Learning: Predicting Partially Unobserved Students' Outcomes: Introduction

 Our main results can be summarized as follows.
 The proposed model depicts a strong performance achieving an adjusted $R^2$ of roughly 73\% with relatively small root mean squared error (RMSE) and mean absolute error (MAE).\footnote{This performance measures result from 10-folds cross-validation, under a standard unweighted model.} Moreover, BART, allows us to get draws from the posterior distribution of the predicted observations and construct credible intervals for the unit-level predictions.
 Hence, we are able to detect the predictions that fall outside the 95\% credible intervals for the mean posterior predicted values.
 We use this information to identify a set of outlier predictions.

-On one hand, this analysis shows that the predictive probability of having a low financial literacy score is the largest for students with lower scores for reading and math in the PISA test.
+On the one hand, this analysis shows that the predictive probability of having a low financial literacy score is the largest for students with lower scores for reading and math in the PISA test.
 On the other hand, the students' background plays a critical role: students with the lowest predicted FLS are often individuals from families where the school language is not spoken at home, and the parents have a poor educational background.
 Moreover, we find that our proposed methodology for addressing covariate shift does not improve the quality of predictions compared to standard BART modeling, hinting that covariate shift may not be a severe issue in the prediction of FLS for students in Belgium.
 The BART model appears robust enough to transport predictions from the source to the target population.

 The remainder of the paper is organized as follows.
-In Section \ref{sec:methodology}, we introduce the machine learning methodologies used and developed in this paper.
+In Section \ref{sec:covariateshift}, we introduce the machine learning methodologies used and developed in this paper.
+In Section \ref{sec:simulations}, we evaluate the performance of the proposed methodology via Monte Carlo simulations.
 Section \ref{sec:data} describes the PISA data used to illustrate the proposed methodology.
 In Section \ref{sec:results}, we discuss the results obtained from the application on the PISA data.
 Section \ref{sec:discussion} concludes with a discussion of the results.\footnote{The \texttt{R} and \texttt{Stata} codes used for the analysis, together with the data and the functions for the machine learning analysis, will be made publicly available on the GitHub page of the corresponding author (\href{https://github.com/fbargaglistoffi/transport_predictions}{\texttt{https://github.com/fbargaglistoffi/transport\_predictions}}).}